exercism/problem-specifications/hello-world.md

-["Hello, World!"](http://en.wikipedia.org/wiki/%22Hello,_world!%22_program) is the traditional first program for beginning programmers.
+["Hello, World!"](http://en.wikipedia.org/wiki/%22Hello,_world!%22_program) is the traditional first program for beginning programming in a new language.

+**Note:** You can skip this exercise by running:

+    exercism skip $LANGUAGE hello-world

+## Specification

+The `Hello World!` program will greet me, the caller.

+If I tell the program my name is Alice, it will greet me by saying "Hello, Alice!".

+If I neglect to give it my name, it will greet me by saying "Hello, world!"

+## Test-Driven Development

 As programmers mature, they eventually want to test their code.

-Here at Exercism we encourage [Test Driven Development](http://en.wikipedia.org/wiki/Test-driven_development) (TDD).
-Test Driven Development is where you write your tests before writing any functionality.
-This allows you to consider the requirements of the code, and any edge cases that you may need to support.
+Here at Exercism we simulate [Test-Driven Development](http://en.wikipedia.org/wiki/Test-driven_development) (TDD), where you write your tests before writing any functionality.
+The simulation comes in the form of a pre-written test suite, which will signal that you have solved the problem.

-Once you finish writing a test, you write the functionality to make it pass.
-When all the functionality is finished, you can write tests for your next feature.
-One of the best features of tests is that they become a safety net when making changes to the existing codebase.

-We encourage users to use TDD when solving problems to help form good coding habits, and help simulate working on **Real World™** projects.
+It will also provide you with a safety net to explore other solutions without breaking the functionality.

-## A typical TDD workflow on Exercism:
+### A typical TDD workflow on Exercism:

 1. Run the test file and pick one test that's failing.
 2. Write some code to fix the test you picked.